Personal oriented Golden Circle & Blue Lagoon from Reykjavik

 Other notable attractions within the park include the beautiful lake Thingvallavatn, the largest lake in Iceland, the Silfra fissure, one of the world's top dives, and Gjabakkahellir, one of Iceland's most interesting lava tubes.

-Hveragerdi is a town and municipality in the southwest of Iceland, around 45 km from the capital Reykjavik.
-The river Varma runs through it.
+Hveragerði is a town and municipality in the southwest of Iceland, around 45 km from the capital Reykjavik.
+Around 2300 people live in Hveragerði.
+The river Varmá runs through it.
 The town is well known for its greenhouses and strong geothermal activity, in particular the nearby Reykjadalur valley.

 In the scenic Reykjadalur ('Steam Valley') you have the hot water stream falling down the slopes of the valley.
 The mountain range is ideal for relaxing and the valley offers a rich variety of hot pools and geothermal springs.
 It is also possible to have a dip in the river.